chime/terraform-aws-alternat/README.md

 - [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is enabled by default.
 To view NAT connections on an instance, use sessions manager to connect, then run `sudo cat /proc/net/nf_conntrack`.
 Disable SSM by setting `enable_ssm=false`.

 - We intentionally use `most_recent=true` for the Amazon Linux 2 AMI.
 This helps to ensure that the latest AMI is used in the ASG launch template.
 If a new AMI is available when you run `terraform apply`, the launch template will be updated with the latest AMI.
 The new AMI will be launched automatically when the maximum instance lifetime is reached.

+- Most of the time, except when the instance is actively being replaces, NAT traffic should be routed through the NAT instance and NOT through the NAT Gateway.
+You should monitor your logs for the text "Failed connectivity tests!
+Replacing route" and alert when this occurs as you may need to manually intervene to resolve a problem with the NAT instances.

 ## Contributing